neoncrypto/fam_detailing/index.md

 ## 👪 Family Owned & Operated

-We're starting something special—a family-run car wash and detailing service where we not only earn a living but the kids learn the value of hard work, customer service, and running a business.
+We're starting a family-run car wash and detailing service where we not only earn a living but the kids learn the value of hard work, customer service, and running a business.
 But to get this venture off the ground, we need your support!

 As one of our first customers, you'll get a gigantic discount in exchange for an honest review, helping us build our reputation and launch our website.
 Your support means everything to us, and we promise to treat your car with the same care and attention we would our own!

-Book your appointment today and be a part of our journey!

 ---